St. Nectarios Greek Orthodox Mission Church

 St Nectarios Weekly Bulletin

 The St Nectarios Bulletin lists all Services.
 Saturday Online Vespers and Sunday Online Divine Liturgy Service are streamed to the Facebook Group: Saint Nectarios-Pasco.
-(You do not need to join the group to watch posted Services.
-Just ignore any request to sign-in.)
+Services are streamed to the Facebook Group: Saint Nectarios-Pasco.

 BACK TO TOP